kolypto/py-smsframework/README.rst

 -  ``ForwardServerProvider`` is the remote server which:

-   -  Gets outgoing messages from clients and loops them back to the gateway so they're sent with another provider
+   -  Gets outgoing messages from clients and loops them back to the gateway so they’re sent with another provider
    -  Hooks into the gateway and passes all incoming messages and statuses to the clients